Casa Mila is Antoni Gaudi’s masterpiece which is extraordinary and has a legacy of an array of facts.

-This famous site is most popular for its rooftop terrace and the enchanting chimneys which are also known as ‘The Garden of Warriors.’
+This famous site is most popular for its rooftop terrace and the enchanting chimneys, also known as ‘The Garden of Warriors.’

 Did you know the fact that Casa Mila has featured in 15 movies?
 Including Woody Allen’s ‘Vicky Christina Barcelona.’

-This tourist attraction in Barcelona was originally named Casa Mila after the Mila family for whom the house was built.
+This tourist attraction in Barcelona was initially named Casa Mila after the Mila family who were to reside in the house.

-It has been more than a 100 years since Gaudi finished this masterpiece, but the name stuck.
+It has been more than 100 years since Gaudi finished this masterpiece, but the name stuck.

 Casa Mila facts

-1. Antoni Gaudi got the contract for building La Pedrera because he did a good job with Casa Batllo.
+1. Antoni Gaudi got the contract for building La Pedrera because he did an excellent job with Casa Batllo.
 Incidentally, Casa Batllo is just 700 meters (2300 feet) from Casa Mila.

-Once they decided to build a special house, they couldn’t think of anybody else other than Antoni Gaudi.
-The master architect was hired on the spot.
+Once they decided to build a unique house, they couldn’t think of anybody else other than Antoni Gaudi.
+They hired the master architect on the spot.

-4. Like all of Gaudi’s masterpieces, Casa Mila has been designed and built in art nouveau style.
-This is a style of architecture that defies straight lines and prefers curves.
-Check out La Pedrera inside.
+4. Like all of Gaudi’s masterpieces, Casa Mila has been designed and built in an art nouveau style.
+This style of architecture defies straight lines and prefers curves.

-5. The entire facade of the La Pedrera is made from the natural stone while the upper edge of the building is covered in white ceramic tiles.
+5. The entire facade of the La Pedrera is made from natural stone, while the upper edge of the building is covered in white ceramic tiles.
 This combination evokes the image of a snow-covered mountain.

 These stones and their irregular shape reminded the locals of a quarry.
 And the name “La Pedrera” stuck.
-The locals thought it was ugly but La Pedrera Casa Mila attracts more than a million visitors annually.
+The locals thought it was not pleasant, but today La Pedrera Casa Mila attracts more than a million visitors annually.

-7. Gaudi created this architecture in the most natural form and that it is why you cannot find a right angle in the building.
+7. Gaudi created this architecture in the most natural form, and that is why you cannot find a right angle in the building.
 It is an unbelievable but true fact that the Quarry house has no right angles.

-8. The two halls in the main apartment are polychromatic with plaster surface and enchanting oil paintings.
+8. The two halls in the central apartment are polychromatic with plaster surfaces and enchanting oil paintings.

-10. When you buy tickets for Casa Mila, you gain access to the attic, rooftop and the top floor of the building.
-The apartment in the top floor gives the visitors an idea of the way life was lived at the start of the twentieth century.
+10. When you buy tickets for Casa Mila, you gain access to the attic, rooftop, and top floor of the building.
+The apartment on the top floor gives the visitors an idea of how people lived at the start of the twentieth century.

 11. The main floor of La Pedrera is the former residence of the Mila family.
-It was inaugurated as an exhibition hall in 1992.
-Ever since thousands of exhibitions have been conducted here promoting both local and international artists.
+It got inaugurated as an exhibition hall in 1992.
+Ever since, thousands of exhibitions have been conducted here promoting both local and international artists.

 12. The attic in La Pedrera is made up of 270 parabolic brick arches of varying height.

-This is where Espai Gaudí (or Gaudi’s Room) is situated – the only exhibition dedicated to Gaudí’s life and work.
+Espai Gaudí (or Gaudi’s Room) is in the attic and houses the only exhibition dedicated to Gaudí’s life and work.
 It showcases the architect’s creations through models, plans, designs, and photographs.

-13. Did you know the fact that besides the areas that are open to the tourists, the rest of the floors of Casa Mila are occupied by offices and a few families?
+13. Did you know that besides the areas that are open to tourists, the rest of the floors of Casa Mila are occupied by offices and a few families?

 14. Gaudi envisaged a natural ventilation system, because of which the whole of Casa Mila doesn’t need an air conditioner.

-15. The Belletage, which in English meant “beautiful floor” was where the owners were to live.
-The upper floors were meant for the tenants and the employees of the house.
+15. The Belletage, which in English meant “beautiful floor,” was where the owners lived.
+The upper floors were for the tenants and the employees of the house.
 Today, the Belletage houses the Art Museum of Fundació Catalunya – La Pedrera.

 16. The interior walls of the Casa Milà can be moved with little effort, which was made possible by a concrete-steel construction, which does not require load-bearing walls, similar to what is common in modern office buildings today.

-17. The balconies of Casa Mila are built using iron bars which look like waves from a distance.
-These iron balconies were designed by Josep Maria Jujol, who has also helped Gaudi with his earlier projects like Park Guell and Casa Batllo.
+17. The balconies of Casa Mila are built using iron bars that look like waves from a distance.
+Josep Maria Jujol designed these iron balconies, and he had also helped Gaudi with his earlier projects like Park Guell and Casa Batllo.

-Important: Did you know that booking your La Pedrera tickets online is cheaper than buying it at the tourist attraction?
+Important: Did you know that buying Casa Mila tickets online is cheaper than buying them at the tourist attraction?
 When you buy online, you don’t pay the 3 Euros of Window surcharge.
 Plus, you don’t have to wait in the queue.